Author: Sherryl Andria

 Garlic cloves – 4 large, finely chopped

-Sweet chilli sauce – 2 tbsp
+Sweet Chili sauce – 2 tbsp

 Paprika powder – 1 tbsp